Watch A Video On Internal Linking Structure For SEO Or Read The Full Article Below!

 Many people wonder about the difference between tags and categories.
 You can think of it like this: categories are like the table of contents in a book whereas tags are like the index.

 Almost all WordPress themes come with a tagging structure for your blog posts.
 If your theme doesn’t support that, then it’s almost certainly way out of date and you should seriously consider getting a new theme.
+(Yes, it’s tedious to think about changing your theme, but it’ll do you good in the long run.
+A lack of tags isn’t the only reason why old themes are unhelpful!)

-An HTML Sitemap
+Using HTML Sitemap

 It’s as easy as pie to set up an HTML Sitemap these days.
 It also offers you significant SEO benefits.

-It allows Google to find every page of the site by crawling it.
+A sitemap allows Google to find every page of the site by crawling it.
 It is actually recommended in their starter guide.

 Use a Link Ratio